-Inquiries related to the District's employment practices should be directed to Dr. Tim Dilg, assistant superintendent of human resources, School District of Clayton, #2 Mark Twain Circle, Clayton, MO 63105 or by phone at 314-854-6032.
-Inquires related to the District's student programs should be directed to Dr. Kashina Bell, assistant superintendent of student services, School District of Clayton, #2 Mark Twain Circle, Clayton, MO, 63105 or by phone at 314-854-6023.
+Inquiries related to the District's employment practices should be directed to Kelly Sollberger, EdD, assistant superintendent of human resources, School District of Clayton, #2 Mark Twain Circle, Clayton, MO 63105 or by phone at 314-854-6032.
+Inquires related to the District's student programs should be directed to the School District of Clayton Administrative Office, #2 Mark Twain Circle, Clayton, MO, 63105 or by phone at 314-854-6023.